Inclusive Community Fellowships

 Please email a written statement (2-3 pages) that addresses the elements noted above to Heather Lobban-Viravong at email@example.com.

-Proposals will be reviewed by the diversity committee, with final decisions made jointly by the president’s office, the dean of the college and the director of the Institute for Inclusion and Equity.
+Proposals will be reviewed by the Office of College and Community Engagement with final decisions made jointly by the vice president of college and community engegement, the dean of the college and the director of the Institute for Inclusion and Equity.

-The faculty fellows will be asked to share the results of the project at an on-campus event in spring 2021.
-We will release more details about this event in the months ahead.
+The current faculty fellows will be asked to share the results of their project at an on-campus event in the spring. .